Sparking Engagement In Employee Wellness

 So what do HR and benefits managers do?
 Consider a new approach that addresses employees’ personal challenges with a fresh approach to team challenges — one that harnesses the power of collaboration, attainable rewards, and a spirit of play, while making sure that the challenges are designed to meet the needs of employees at whatever stage on the wellness journey they are.

 The first team challenges, introduced about a decade ago, were focused on leveraging social competition to drive engagement and behavior change.
-And, they proved to be effective, boosting wellness program participation and completion rates by 50 percent or more.
+And, they proved to be effective, boosting employee participation and completion rates by 50 percent or more.

 But, these early team challenges were a serious business.
 They featured large, somewhat impersonal teams, and a laser focus on reaching team goals.
 Our research found that this model was leaving some employees on the sidelines, so we developed The Invitational Team Steps Challenge, aimed at maximizing engagement and participation, not just in one challenge, but multiple team and individual challenges throughout the year.